 Copepod experiment.
 We tested the effect of diatom diet quality by offering M. littorale diatom diets of equal biomass under unstressed conditions.
 The copepod experiment consisted of five treatments, each with three replicates of 100 M. littorale copepods (a natural mix of adult males and (gravid) females), that were fed for 10 d an equal biomass of diatoms grown under unstressed conditions and low and high atrazine and copper stress, respectively.
 The experiment was conducted in glass jars containing 100 ml of filtered and autoclaved seawater in a climate room at 15±1 °C with a 12:12 h light:dark cycle and 40 to 50 µmol photons m-2 s-1.
 To ensure a constant food supply, each treatment was inoculated with a concentrated diatom pellet of 0.23 mm3 biovolume every day, and unconsumed diatoms were removed from the bottom of the jars.
 Over the whole duration of the experiment, a total diatom biovolume of 2.05 mm3 was applied per experimental unit, corresponding to 3 to 5 x 106 diatom cells per treatment.
 At the end of each day, there was no food depletion in any of the treatments.
 Based on our previous experiments (De Troch et al. 2005, 2007), the provided quantity of diatoms can be considered as above the feeding saturation level.
 Copepod mortality was determined at the end of the experiment, and surviving (85-100%) individuals from each experimental unit were washed in natural seawater to remove food particles, left 12h to empty their gut, and stored at – 80 °C for further fatty acid analysis.

 EFA analyses.
 Essential fatty acids (EFAs) as marker of diatom diet quality were quantified as the content of eicosapentaenoic acid (20:5ω3, EPA) and docosahexaenoic acid (22:6ω3, DHA).
+These EFAs were selected as proxies to quantify the energy transfer in view of their relevance for the next trophic level (copepods).
 Three replicates of 8 ml suspended diatom culture per treatment of the diatom communities and monocultures were collected after 15 days.
 The samples were centrifuged for 10 minutes at 10 °C at 50g.
 After undergoing the same purification process as the diatom food samples for the grazer experiment, pellets were resuspended, placed in a glass vial and stored at -80 °C for fatty acid analysis.

 Copepod and diatom EFA content was measured through hydrolysis of total lipid extracts and methylation to FA methyl esters (FAME), followed by the analysis of the obtained FAME using a gaschromatograph (HP 6890N) coupled to a mass spectrometer (HP 5973) according to the protocol described in De Troch et al. (2012a) for copepods and Mensens et al. (2015) for diatoms.
 The quantification function of each individual FAME was obtained by linear regression of the chromatographic peak areas and corresponding known concentrations of the standards (ranging from 5 to 250 ng/ml).
 All EFA concentrations were standardized to diatom biomass (see above) or the number of copepod individuals for diatoms and copepods, respectively.